tstordalen/subset-rank-select/README.md

 # Rank and Select on Degenerate Strings

-This repository will contain instructions on how to reproduce the experiments in the paper ``Rank and Select on Degenerate Strings'' (to be announced).
+This repository contains instructions to reproduce the experiments in the paper ``Rank and Select on Degenerate Strings'' (to be announced).

 The experiments are based on the tests by Alanko et al. for their Subset Wavelet Tree, which you can find [here](https://github.com/jnalanko/SubsetWT-Experiments/tree/master).
 For the most part we have not modified their files.
 The exceptions are: